zetong-zhang/zcurvehub-docs/docs/source/webserver.md

 # Web Service
-ZcurveHub is an integrated platform for genomic Z-curve feature analysis based on ZcurvePy, and it is freely available on http://tubic.tju.edu.cn/zcurve/.
+ZcurveHub is an integrated platform for genomic Z-curve feature analysis based on ZcurvePy, and it is freely available on http://tubic.org/zcurve/ | http://tubic.tju.edu.cn/zcurve/.

 ## Z-curve Plotter
 Z-curve Plotter allows users to upload 1 to 3 nucleotide sequences and select 1 to 4 components from 11 components for visualization for each sequence at most.
 With Plotly's powerful interactive charts, you can scale, rotate curve graphs and view information about each coordinate point.
+Auxiliary curves (AT/GC skew/fraction) is also supported for comparative analysis.

 ### Input
-We offer three input methods: file upload, text input and NCBI Accession.
+We offer 3 input methods: File Upload, Text Input and NCBI Accession.
 Each input method should meet the above requirements.

 #### File Upload